This post may contain affiliate links. Please see my disclosure policy for details.

 These pubs are all near popular filming locations and make great places to eat or drink on your filming locations tour.

-There is a Game of Thrones door at the Dark Hedges.
-The door was originally at Gracehill House Hotel near the golf club and then it moved into the Dark Hedges hotel which has just reopened!
+There is a Game of Thrones door near the Dark Hedges.
+The door was originally at Gracehill House Hotel near the golf club and then it moved into the Dark Hedges Hotel which has just reopened!

 Where to eat at the Dark Hedges?